John Audubon: A true conservationist is a man who knows that the world is not

 Cutting into color reminds me of the sculptor’s direct carving.

-Derive happiness in oneself from a good day’s work, from illuminating the fog that surrounds us.
+Derive happiness in oneself from a good day’s work,

 There is nothing more difficult for a truly creative painter than to paint a rose, because before he can do so he has first to forget all the roses that were ever painted.